MAIF/izanami/izanami-documentation/src/main/paradox/configs/index.md

 @@@

-Izanami provide the ability to share configuration between your applications.
-And then the configuration can be change in real time.
+Izanami provide the ability to share configuration between your applications and change this configuration in real time.
-The configuration is a json.
+The configuration is just a json.
 The value is store as text in the database.

 To get config just call the api :